sergiodanilojr/zipper/README.md

 ### Highlights

 - Simple installation (Instalação simples)
+- You can Extract Zip Files (Você pode extrair arquivos zip)
+- You can Create a Zip File with how many you want (É possível criar Arquivos Zip com quantos arquivos desejar)
+- There is a layer to show error messages (Possui mensagens, caso um erro impeça a execução desejada)
+- With Zipper is so easy force a download of any file with only one line of code (Com o Zipper é uito fácil forçar o download de qualquer arquivo com somente uma linha de código)
-- Facilitates how to handle zip files by writing less code
+- Facilitates how to handle zip files by writing less code (Facilita a manipulação de Arquivos Zip escrevendo menos código)
 - Composer ready and PSR-2 compliant (Pronto para o composer e compatível com PSR-2)

 ## Installation